Detroit Business Institute: Academics

-DBI was formerly accredited as a non-degree-granting institution approved to grant diplomas and certificates by the Accrediting Council for Independent Colleges and Schools.
+DBI was formerly accredited as a non-degree-granting institution approved to grant diplomas and certificates by the Accrediting Council for Independent Colleges and Schools (ACICS).
+However, in 2016 the United States Secretary of Education denied ACICS's accrediting status for failing to meet 21 recognition criteria.
 It is now accredited by the Accrediting Commission of Career Schools and Colleges.
 Additionally, the Practical Nurse program is approved by the Michigan Board of Nursing.